lunchbag/hugo-blog/content/posts/greetings-from-fukuoka.md

 1. Finding contract work that would be open to time off and/or 16 hour difference starting in January;
 2. Starting a packing list early to make sure we don’t forget anything (for example, we read randomly that deodorant is hard to come by in Japan so I told Justin to make sure we get some extras packed!);
-3. Start a “finishing marathon” in which we try to finish all the perishable items/condiments in our fridge and pantry.
+3. Starting a “finishing marathon” in which we try to finish all the perishable items/condiments in our fridge and pantry.
 The last thing we want is to come back to rotten items in our kitchen;
 4. Looking into eliminating unused costs while we’re gone, such as our car insurance;
 5. Looking into flights and the best/cheapest flight path since we also wanted to visit Taipei and Hong Kong;
 6. Looking into long-term accommodation options in Fukuoka.
 Airbnb is heavily regulated in Japan, so the available options were much too expensive;